danieljcave/inphysical-plans/README.md

 If the user is not logged in they will not be able to make a comment.
 Users are prompted to either log in or register to be able to post and also leave comments and likes on the page.

 Users are able to update their own comments even on posts they did not create.
-As seen bellow Chris can edit his own comment but no the rock's comment.
+As seen below Chris can edit his own comment but no the rock's comment.

 ![View Comments](/readME-assets/features/comments.png)